-Biden Nears 100 Day Mark – Higher Approval than Trump But Still Not Good
+Biden Nears 100 Day Mark – Higher Approval than Trump but Still Not Good

 Meanwhile, Biden is expanding government and increasing spending at a record pace.

-Democrat Alexandria Ocasio-Cortez says the Biden Administration has exceeded expectations of so-called "progressives."
+Democrat Rep. Alexandria Ocasio-Cortez says the Biden Administration has exceeded expectations of so-called "progressives."

 "The active invitation and willingness and collaboration with progressives in his first 100 days or almost 100 days has been very impressive," Ocasio-Cortez said.